raskalito/Sync360Docs/Sync360 Syntax Guide.md

 ```

 ### Class Http
 The class used to perform http requests.
 It particularly useful for integration with REST based endpoints, however it is not limited to this.
+The class is using System.Net.WebClient for permorming http requests with extension to support cookies, unless other specified.

 `Http.SetUseDefaultCredentials` sets the use of default credentials for each subsequent http request.
 ```<set>{Http.SetUseDefaultCredentials(true)}</set>```